 DNS-Accountants

-All companies must file some form of annual accounts with Companies House - even if they are dormant or not trading.
+If you run a limited company, there is legislation around filing limited company accounts with Companies House.
+All companies must file some form of annual accounts with Companies House even if they are dormant or not trading.

 Annual accounts are also referred to as ‘company accounts’, ‘statutory accounts’, or ‘financial statements’.

-You should provide your company accounts to the following:
+You should provide your company accounts to:

-• Companies House.
+• Companies House

-• HMRC (as part of your company tax return).
+• HMRC (as part of your company tax return)

-• Shareholders & guarantors.
+• Shareholders & guarantors

 You must meet at least 2 of the following: